sprov03/akceli-docs/guide/config-doc.md

 ```

 ::: warning
-This set to prevent the Akceli from being active in production.
+This set to prevent the Akceli Generators from being active in production.
 Do not remove this, you would not want
-Akceli in a production application.
+Akceli Generators to be active in a production application.
 It requires terminal access to work but better safe then sorry.
 :::